mahtsham/Ruby-Project-1/README.md

     bundle exec rspec

 Which should print a few lines about not finding any examples.
 This is ok and means it's working!

-## Usage

-Each directory contains a read me with instructions for the exercises within them.

 ## Authors